sunjay/lion/README.md

 * Allow for prefix, postfix and infix function evaluation -- thus supporting functions, units and operators in a form that is familiar
 * Make purity easy and natural without making it an absolute requirement
-* Do not write a programming language.
+* Do not create another programming language.
 Write a language for evaluating expressions as collections of functions in a concise and dynamic manner.

 GOALS: Language Features